How to Find an Accountant for a 1031 Exchange

 Your first move should be to tap into your existing network.
 Talk to people you trust who have experience with real estate investing.
 This could be your real estate agent, attorney, or fellow investors in your local community.
 Ask them who they rely on for complex tax advice.
 A recommendation from someone who has successfully completed a 1031 exchange is incredibly valuable because they can speak to the accountant’s expertise and communication style firsthand.
 You’re looking for a professional who is not just a CPA, but an advisor who understands the investor mindset, much like the team of experienced investors we have here.

-Search Professional Directories
+Check Reputable Professional Directories

 If your personal network doesn’t yield the right fit, professional directories are your next best resource.
 Don’t just search for a general CPA.
 Look for professionals with credentials that signal a deep understanding of this specific transaction.
 A key designation to look for is the Certified Exchange Specialist® (CES®), which shows an accountant has proven expertise in 1031 exchanges.
 Organizations like the Federation of Exchange Accommodators (FEA) maintain directories of these specialists.
 This helps you narrow your search to individuals who have invested their time in mastering the nuances of tax-deferred exchanges, ensuring you get advice you can count on.